 Rob’s research has been featured in local and national papers, including the Wall Street Journal.
 He has taught opposition research techniques at a seminar for Democracy for Texas.

 Sonia is a cum laude graduate of Georgia State University where she earned her B.A. in Sociology.
-Sonia moved to Austin in 2003 to attend graduate school at the University of Texas at Austin but soon found she preferred activism to academia.
-Following a brief stint in sales for a major liquor distributor, she joined Stanford Campaigns in March 2009 and quickly found a professional home.
-Sonia steered Stanford Campaigns through the Great Recession and put the company on firmer financial footing by instituting sound business practices, positioning the company for its merger with Third Coast Research in 2013.
+She moved to Austin in 2003 to attend graduate school at the University of Texas at Austin but soon found she preferred activism to academia.
+Following a stint in sales for a major liquor distributor, she joined Stanford Campaigns in March 2009 and quickly found a professional home.

 With no professional experience in politics, Sonia took the helm of the firm’s business operations and steered the operation to more solid financial footing with acumen gleaned from her years in the liquor industry.
 A decade of experience with sales, brand management, and networking taught her valuable lessons that she brought with her to Stanford Campaigns—keep the client happy, smile no matter what, and always get the money up front.